corda/corda-docs/content/en/docs/corda-enterprise/4.7/operations/deployment/hsm-integration-tck.md

     ./runHSMTests.sh | tee out
     ```

    The tests will take approximately 10 minutes to run.
-If any tests fail, the logs will saved in a date- and time-stamped subdirectory.
+If any tests fail, the logs will be saved in a date- and time-stamped subdirectory.

 4. If the standard tests pass, delete the keys as described in Step Two, and run the timeout tests by running the following command: